 Berryhill Farm

-Berryhill Farm opened their U-Pick Blueberry Season in early July back in 2021 (2023 opening date TBA).
+Berryhill Farm plans to open their U-Pick Blueberry Season on July 4, 2023.
+Hours and days will depend on the weather, ripening, and crowds.
 Check their Facebook page for blueberry picking dates and opportunities.

 Bring your own container for berry picking this year.
 They’ll weigh it before you pick.
 They will have some containers on the farm but they’re concerned about running out.